As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 On your second evening in Dalat, I suggest taking a visit to the night market where you’ll find a abundance of stands selling everything from clothes to food.

-On your third day in Dalat, I suggest getting out to see the surrounding areas of Dalat which are really beautiful.
+On your third and final day in Dalat, I suggest getting out to see the surrounding areas of Dalat which are really beautiful.
 There are various other ways you could do this, such as a tour group, easy rider or public transport but renting a scooter or motorbike will give you and is one of the cheaper options.

 See the Incredible Elephant Falls